-where M{nom} = average torque in the step under consideration at nominal speed, N/m;

-M{\odot} = average torque at the speed under consideration, N/m.
+where M{nom} = average torque in the step under consideration at nominal speed, N/m; M = average torque at the speed under consideration, N/m.

-For the case of rapid passage, the alternating torque value is subject to special consideration by the Register in each case.
+For the case of rapid passage, the alternating torque value shall also be submitted to the Register review.